ROTARTSI82/blog/src/markdown/2025/diffgeo-0828.md

 \mathcal L_V W = [V, W] = VW - WV.
 $$

+See theorem 9.38 on pg.
+229, and please explain it to me if you understand.
 But how is the Lie bracket a vector field?
 Since vector fields take scalar fields to scalar fields, we are allowed to apply a second vector field.
 For example, $V(W f)$ is a scalar field, but the map $f \mapsto V(W f)$ is *not* a vector field, since it does not follow the product rule.
 The Lie bracket commutator combination thingy, however,